variousauthors/the-valley/NEXTSTEPS.md

              which is set by an event and overrides the other tables
        - [x] add getCurrentEncounterTable that returns either the event table or a fallback
-       - [ ] add per map encounter tables, let getCurrentEncounterTable return those as the fallback
+       - [x] add per map encounter tables, let getCurrentEncounterTable return those as the fallback
        - [ ] implement the encounter region tables and include in getCurrentEncounterTable
+             - 16 tables of 4 monsters each
  - [ ] for now maybe just do HP with no ATT/DEF
        - cause I notice you can't really _feel_ the difference
  - [ ] refactor! it's time to make the window draw DRY